Energy Technology & Policy: Wanxiang Fellows Program

 This program offers a set curriculum with a combination of Northwestern courses and courses offered by Peking University.
 Students must enroll in the courses listed below.
 For courses with Northwestern course numbers students will receive a Northwestern transcript.
 Both the courses and grades appear on students' Northwestern transcript and are factored into their Northwestern GPA.
 For courses offered by Peking University students will receive a Peking University transcript, and course credit will be eligible for transfer back to Northwestern as long as students earn course grades of C or better.
 Visit the Study Abroad Guide for more information about credit transfer and grades, GPA, and transcripts.

 ISEN 350-SA: Energy Technology & Policy in China

 - This is a Northwestern course, which will appear on students' Northwestern transcript.
 Grades for this course are figured into students' Northwestern GPA.

-In this course, which culminates in a two-week experiential program at Hangzhou Wanxiang Polytechnic, students will learn about the unique environmental challenges that exist in China and the new innovations that are being developed to respond to these challenges.
-The course begins during Spring Quarter at Northwestern with an introduction to the study of the environment and sustainability and a visit to the Wanxiang America solar panel assembly and production plant in Rockford, IL.
-While in Hangzhou, students will learn from researchers at Wanxiang Polytechnic and practitioners at Wanxiang Group, and will go on various experiential field trips, such as to a solar farm, electric vehicle factory, and energy storage station, etc. Upon returning to Northwestern, students will report on their experience.
+In this course, which involves a two-week experiential program at Hangzhou Wanxiang Polytechnic, students will learn about the unique energy challenges that exist in China and innovations that are being developed to respond to these challenges.
+The course begins during Spring Quarter at Northwestern with an introduction to the study of the energy landscape in China and a visit to the Wanxiang America solar panel assembly and production plant in Rockford, IL.
+While in Hangzhou, students will learn from researchers at Wanxiang Polytechnic and practitioners from the Wanxiang Group, and will go on various field trips, such as to a solar farm, electric vehicle factory, and energy storage station.
+Upon returning to Northwestern, students will report on their experience.

 Chinese Language: Interdisciplinary Course